 The nice thing about doing this in Vyond is how I can easily use a video I’ve already created and change one or two items to be specific to a company’s benefits.
 Employees can watch these at home with spouses and make educated decisions as a family.

-We also use Vyond for are what we call, “Daily Disruptors.”
-They’re videos our sales staff use on social media, emails, and in meetings to show prospects and clients how we can help them engage their employees for healthier living, keep healthcare costs down, and why we can do this better than the competition.
+We also use Vyond for what we call, “Daily Disruptors.”
+They’re videos our sales staff use on social media, in emails, and in meetings to show prospects and clients how we can help them engage their employees for healthier living, keep healthcare costs down, and why we can do this better than the competition.
 We film the consultant in our production studio and use animation to explain the “meat” of the story.

 What advice would you give to a beginner making an animated video?